A Survey on Dynamic Neural Networks: from Computer Vision to Multi-modal Sensor Fusion: Introduction

 Finally, to the best of our knowledge, no existing survey comprehensively examines the application of Dynamic Neural Networks in the context of Sensor Fusion.
 Since we consider this a relevant and emerging topic, we dedicate a chapter specifically to all the relevant publications in this subtopic.

-\paragraph{Contribution} In contrast to existing works, our survey paper provides a comprehensive overview of relevant papers in the domain of Dynamic Neural Networks for Computer Vision, while at the same time, linking them to the highly relevant field of Sensor Fusion.
-We can summarize our main contributions as follows: \begin{itemize} \item We present a comprehensive and up-to-date survey focusing on Computer Vision techniques that adjust the number of computations of their architecture dynamically, based on the input complexity.
-We present a total of 161 publications relevant to the field. \item We provide a clear taxonomy of the methods according to which component of the network is adaptable.
-We grouped the sections according to where the network provides \textit{output} (Early Exits), how the network builds its \textit{computation path} (Dynamic Routing), or what portion of the \textit{input} has been considered (Token Skimming). \item We argue that Dynamic Neural Network techniques are especially beneficial in the context of Sensor Fusion.
-We present all the seminal works available in this regard, dividing them according to the task they tackle. \item We additionally include a curated and updated online repository containing a list of all relevant papers in the field, each accompanied by a brief description and the link to the corresponding codebase (when available) for convenient reference.
-The repository can be found at: \href{https://github.com/DTU-PAS/awesome-dynn-for-cv}{https://github.com/DTU-PAS/awesome-dynn-for-cv}. \end{itemize}
+\paragraph{Contribution} Unlike existing surveys, our work offers a comprehensive overview of Dynamic Neural Networks for Computer Vision, while simultaneously connecting them to the crucial field of Sensor Fusion.
+Our primary contributions are summarized as follows: \begin{itemize} \item We carry out a comprehensive and up-to-date survey of Computer Vision methods that dynamically adjust their computational load based on input complexity.
+In total, we review 163 publications relevant to the domain. \item We propose a clear taxonomy categorizing methods based on the adaptive network component.
+Specifically, we group approaches by where the network yields \textit{output} (Early Exits), how it constructs its \textit{computation path} (Dynamic Routing), or which portion of the \textit{input} is processed (Token Skimming). \item We highlight that Dynamic Neural Network strategies are particularly advantageous for Sensor Fusion.
+We discuss the seminal works in this area, organizing them according to the specific task they address. \item We propose a standardized evaluation template to address the critical lack of unified benchmarking protocols in the current literature, which aims at providing a fair and rigorous cross-methodology comparison methodology for future publications. \item Finally, we provide a selected online repository listing all referenced papers, accompanied by brief descriptions and links to the corresponding codebases (where available) for easy reference.
+The repository is available at: \href{https://github.com/DTU-PAS/awesome-dynn-for-cv}{https://github.com/DTU-PAS/awesome-dynn-for-cv}. \end{itemize}